Choose park

 Cities like London, Edinburgh, Manchester and York go all out with festive lights.
 Oxford Street, Covent Garden, and Regent Street are famous for their displays, while Edinburgh’s Royal Mile and Manchester’s Albert Square are equally magical.

-In December, the UK has short daylight hours, with sunset around 4 p.m.
+In December, the UK has short daylight hours — sunset falls as early as 3:40 p.m. in Scotland and around 4:15 p.m. in the south of England near the winter solstice.
 Plan sightseeing activities earlier in the day to make the most of natural light.

 Boxing Day (December 26) is a huge shopping day in the UK.
 Major retailers offer significant discounts, so if you plan to shop, this is an excellent opportunity for bargains.